 If you have nice, sharp, and stable footage of your favourite roundabout, you can probably just upload it straight away to the DFS AERIAL service.
 A simple rule of thumb: if you feel comfortable telling a bus from a truck on the footage, then our AI will probably feel the same way... and reward you with accurate results.
+Make sure you only upload videos that do not have any major changes in zoom, rotation or general scene coverage.
+The video should be looking at the same scene for the whole duration.
+If it is not, such sections need to be cut out before uploading.

 When thinking about the design of your traffic survey, here are a few points to observe: